phpdev-uk/slim-skeleton/README.md

 to place routes behind a authentication wall.
 You will need to either make sure that your authentication code sets `$_SESSION['logged_in']` to `true` when the user is authenticated, or edit the class to use your authentication process.

+The setup assumes that you are using sessions for authentication.
+In order for `session_start` to be called, you must enable CSRF protection in your `.env` file (it is enabled by default).
+Authentication without CSRF is **not** recommended.